JAForbes/ld46/thoughts.md

 Just walked around a bit and though about that.
 I don't think aseprite's data model will give me what I need.
 But layers can.
 So if I use frame tags as just positions/directions.
 And then use layers for actions I think it's doable.

 Different types of weapons could be doable, but not sure if I'll bother in the jam.
 It'd be a different project file.

+##### 2020-04-28    20:01 PM

+The system to establish which tiles to render on screen is sort of ready to go.
+But I don't want to accidentally reset an animation by presuming that just because the particular condition that triggered a cycle just started, that a separate cycle hadn't also just ended that used the same animation.

+I think I need to store the `title+layer+tag` that are currently rendering, irrespective of why, and when they started.
+That way I can pick the correct frame.

+So I guess the first thing to do is figure out the unique set of title+layer+tag that has to render, and then check if they are already rendering.
+If they are resume, if not start.

+Same goes for sounds too I guess.